Weightlifters and other power athletes striving to maximize their muscle gains and explosive strength primarily consume creatine supplements.

 - An optimal creatine daily dose is 3-5 grams.

-- To improve creatine absorption and maximize its effects, take it with foods that contain carbohydrate and protein.
-[13]
+- To improve creatine absorption and maximize its effects, take it with foods that contain carbohydrate and protein, as suggested in the study published in the Journal of Applied Physiology [7].

 Which Creatine is the Best for Running?

-According to more than one study, the powder form of creatine monohydrate is the best for any runner in terms of safety and purity.
-Plus, this form is much more effective than pills, liquid, or other types of creatine products.
-[14]
+The powder form of creatine monohydrate is the best for any runner in terms of safety and purity.
+Plus, this form is much more effective than pills, liquids, or other types of creatine products, as per NCBI [8].

 P.S.
 If you're a vegan, these creatine brands are totally safe for you.